 JOHN: That’s all right.

-JOHN: No I don't think he did and it is hard for me to evaluate that and that ties in with the question that was asked over here.
-It’s possible for a Christian to fall into sin and not and fall into that sin and never really deal with that sin 'til the Lord disciplines.
+JOHN: No, I don't think he did, and it’s hard for me to evaluate that, and that ties in with the question that was asked over here.
+It’s possible for a Christian to fall into sin and fall into that sin and never really deal with that sin till the Lord disciplines.
 All of us have been disciplined by the Lord, right?
-And it's just that if you protract that unrepentant spirit the ultimate discipline could come.
-So it’s possible for a Christian say to fall into sin and die before they ever get their act together.
-And somebody might sit back and say, “Well maybe that person was never saved," and you have every reason to say that.
+It’s just that if you protract that unrepentant spirit, the ultimate discipline could come.
+So it’s possible for a Christian, say, to fall into sin and die before they ever get their act together.
+And somebody might sit back and say, “Well, maybe that person was never saved.”
+And you have every reason to say that.
 We don’t know.
-A person who says they’re a Christian enters into sin, never repents before they’re dead, there’s no way to know, right, because they’re acting like an unbeliever.
-So, there’s no way to know.
+I mean, a person who says they’re a Christian, enters into sin, never repents before they’re dead, there’s no way to know.
+Right?
+Because they’re acting like an unbeliever.
+So there’s no way to know.

-But the point is this: someone may fall into sin, I mean a moral sin or whatever, but when someone turns and disavows the faith and ceases to confess Christ and denies God and the word of God and salvation; that is the mark of an apostate.
-And I see that person as having never been saved, but like so many people wearing the mask hypocritically.
-I don't think that man was a Christian and as it turned out, Mary, before he became a philosophy professor and denied the faith overtly, they kicked him out of his church for having sexual relationships with a myriad of women in his office.
-So wherever there is doctrinal deviation there is always moral deviation sooner or later it will come to the for.
+But the point is this: someone may fall into sin, I mean a moral sin or whatever, but when someone turns and disavows the faith and ceases to confess Christ and denies God and the Word of God and salvation, that is the mark of an apostate.
+And I see that person as never having been saved but like so many people wearing the mask hypocritically.
+I don't think that man was a Christian.
+And as it turned out, Mary, before he became a philosophy professor and denied the faith overtly, they kicked him out of his church for having sex relationships with a myriad of women in his office.
+So wherever there is doctrinal deviation, there is always moral deviation, and sooner or later it’ll come to the fore.
 Okay?

-JOHN: I'm so glad you asked.
+JOHN: So glad you asked.

-JOHN: Well I believe, what’s your first name?
+JOHN: Well, I believe – what’s your first name?

-Now Hannah becomes to us a model of the biblical standard, that is that the man is the breadwinner and the woman is the one who commits herself to the husband, to the home, to care for the widows, to show hospitality to strangers, to wash the saints feet, and on and on as I Timothy says.
-Hannah becomes a perfect illustration of that because she would not go with her husband until you remember the child had reached the age where he was weaned.
+Now Hannah becomes to us a model of the biblical standard, that is that the man is the breadwinner and the woman is the one who commits herself to the husband, to the home, to care for the widows, to show hospitality to strangers, to wash the saints feet, on and on as 1 Timothy says.
+Hannah becomes a perfect illustration of that because she would not go with her husband until, you remember, the child had reached the age where he was weaned.
 She saw this as her responsibility.

-I think the mother today who has a baby sticks the baby as soon as she can get over the trauma of birth into some other deal and splits to go to work forfeits the God-given responsibility.
-She is saved in childbearing, that is she is delivered from a second-class consideration in the fact that she has the greatest impact and influence on that life in its most formative time.
+I think the mother today who has a baby, sticks the baby as soon as she can get over the trauma of birth into some other deal, and splits to go to work forfeits the God-given responsibility.
+She is saved in child-bearing.
+That is she is delivered from a second-class consideration in the fact that she has the greatest impact and influence on that life in its most formative time.
 So I really believe that God’s standard is for any time, even today.

 JOHN: Yeah, within reason.